orb-community/pktvisor/README.md

 * Set Cardinality
 * GeoIP

-pktvisor has its origins in observability of critical internet infrastructure in support of DDoS protection and traffic engineering.
+pktvisor has its origins in observability of critical internet infrastructure in support of DDoS protection, traffic engineering, and ongoing operations.

 These screenshots display both the [command line](golang/) and [centralized views](centralized_collection/) of the [Network](src/handlers/net)